 Click Here for tab for Perfect by Ed Sheeran

-This is a song where you’ll be putting your finger picking skills to the test, but in a relatively accessible way where your fingers will be mostly plucking chords on the higher strings while your thumb plays most of the bass notes.
+This is a song where you’ll be putting your fingerpicking skills to the test, but in a relatively accessible way, where your fingers will mostly be plucking chords on the higher strings while your thumb plays most of the bass notes.
 You’ll also need a capo on the first fret of the guitar to make the chords as easy as possible to hold.

 Wonderwall by Oasis

 Click Here for tab for Wonderwall by Oasis

 Written by Noel Gallagher for his girlfriend at that time, Meg Mathews (who he later married).
 The best thing about this song is that absolutely everyone knows it, and it’s guaranteed to go down well.
 When Noel divorced his wife, he changed the meaning of the song to be ‘about a nameless person who will come to save you from yourself.’